Chained computerized adaptive testing for the Force Concept Inventory: Discussion

 \subsection{Limitations and future work}

-\paragraph*{Validating Chain-CAT further} The Chain-CAT can be validated and improved by means other than content balancing and item exposure control.
+\paragraph*{Validating Chain-CAT further} There are many possibilities for further improving the validity of the Chain-CAT.
 First, although we found that our FCI dataset has sufficient unidimensionality and local independence at the overall test level \cite{Yasuda2021,Yasuda2022}, higher unidimensionality and local independence are desirable.
-This can be achieved by using multidimensional models \cite{Scott2015,Stewart2018,Yang2019,Eaton2020} and dropping one item from each locally dependent pair.
+This can be realized by dropping one item from each locally dependent pair.
 Adding new items would be necessary to compensate for the reduction in efficiency.
+Alternatively, using multidimensional models may produce a better fit to the data, resulting in more valid proficiency estimates \cite{Scott2015,Stewart2018,Yang2019,Eaton2020}.

+Second, our content balancing algorithm utilized the FCI taxonomy table \cite{YasudaHull2021}, but researchers have identified issues with this grouping system \cite{Nieminen2010,Huffman1995,Hestenes1995,Heller1995,Scott2012,Semak2017,Eaton2018a}.
+When new highly discriminative items (as mentioned above) are added to the item bank, the reliability of the statistical grouping and the content balancing algorithm should be examined.

-Second, it is meaningful to conduct Chain-CAT on real classes and assess the validity of the instrument.
+Third, it is meaningful to conduct Chain-CAT on real classes and assess the validity of the instrument.
 We can analyze the validity of the real class data by analyzing the consistency between the Chain-CAT results and other assessment data, such as that obtained in clinical interviews.
 We have conducted a pilot study for validation where we deployed the Chain-CAT system using the mirtCAT package \cite{Chalmers2016} with shinyapps.
 Students used their smartphones to complete the Chain-CAT.
 The preliminary results showed that Chain-CAT results are roughly consistent with interview findings.
+Moreover, the results showed that the progression of proficiency estimates was relatively stable and interpretable—for example, displaying either a steady linear increase or consistently low values—rather than highly fluctuating.
 Further work should investigate this more extensively.